Dive Programs & Dive Sites

 Please note that this is not a dive for inexperienced divers: Very good buoyancy skills, previous night dive experience and an Advanced certification are the minimum requirements; our instructor team will take the final decision who can join this dive as an open ocean drift dive at night is not suitable for everyone.
 We take only a maximum number of 5 guests on these dives; they can be done anytime, but please make a request at least one day before, should you like to go with us.
 Bring your camera on this exceptional dive!

 Fish Life on Rasdhoo Atoll

 The fish life here in Rasdhoo Atoll is diverse and abundant.
-You can see several different types of sharks here, eagle rays, stingrays, manta rays (our manta season is really from November to April), lots of turtles (green and hawksbill), barracuda, tuna, Napoleons, morays, leaf fish and so on.
-Occasionally we can see a rare whale shark in Rasdhoo Atoll, but we have recently discovered an amazing whale shark area in Ari (seasonal only) which is within easy range of our half day or full day trips to Ari.
-Group size is usually maximum 6 divers per guide.
+You can see several different types of sharks here, eagle rays, stingrays, manta rays (our manta season is really from November to April, but we can occasionally encounter individuals throughout the year), turtles (green and hawksbill), barracuda, tuna, Napoleons, morays, leaf fish and so on.